xXLauch96Xxataolde/eprAufgabe3/README.md

 - the coder needs some sleep
 - in configure your game thing: ask if seed is wanted
 - place docstrings and comments everywhere in the code
-- write the help method
+- write the help method, maybe per input txt